From Waste to Taste: The Journey of Sugarcane Bagasse Pulp into Eco-Friendly Tableware by Quit Plastic India

 Reducing Plastic Waste

-By opting for bagasse products, we’re reducing the amount of plastic waste that ends up in landfills and oceans.
+By opting for bagasse products, we're reducing plastic waste that ends up in landfills and the ocean.

 Lowering Carbon Footprint